MicrosoftDocs/bot-docs/articles/bot-framework-azure-question-and-answer-bot.md

 `QnAMaker` Dialog is distributed in a separate NuGet package called `Microsoft.Bot.Builder.CognitiveServices` for C#, and the `npm` module is called `botbuilder-cognitiveservices` for Node.js.

-The following parameters are passed when invoking the QnA Maker service.
+These parameters are passed when invoking the QnA Maker service.

 - Subscription Key: Each registered user on QnA Maker is assigned an unique subscription key for metering.
 - Knowledge Base ID: Each knowledge base created is assigned a unique subscription key by the tool.